 One of the problems I have with bread is how to keep it from molding.
-It doesn’t take much for just the right amount of moisture to build up so mold can start to grow.
-And when mold starts to develop, you’ll have to throw out the entire loaf of bread!
+It doesn’t take much for just the right amount of moisture to build up for mold to grow.
+Once mold starts to develop, you’ll have to throw out the entire loaf of bread.

-I’ve come up with a few techniques that guarantee your fresh loaves of bread won’t get moldy before you have a chance to enjoy each and every slice!
+Fortunately, through years of trial and error, I’ve found a few techniques that guarantee mold-free bread.
+So, keep reading to learn how to keep your fresh bread from molding before you have a chance to enjoy every slice!

 1. Store Bread in Your Freezer

-Cut to the thickness that you prefer.
-Once sliced, wrap the entire loaf carefully in either plastic wrap or aluminium foil.
-Then place into a plastic bag and seal tightly – I use thicker freezer bags when I freeze my bread.
+Once sliced to your preferred thickness, wrap the entire loaf in plastic wrap or aluminum foil.
+Then, place it into another plastic bag and seal it tightly.
+I use thicker freezer bags when I freeze my bread, as I find them to prevent freezer burn.

 If stored and wrapped correctly, you can keep bread in the freezer for up to three months.